-Christmas: Kalu Rejoices with Christians, Preaches Peace, Love
+Christmas: Kalu rejoices with Christians, preaches peace, love

 Kalu in a statement by his Special Assistant on Press Affairs, Udora Orizu noted that Christmas which is marked to celebrate the birth of Jesus Christ, calls for reflection, emulation and dedication to his teachings and ways.

-He enjoin Christians and indeed Nigerians in general to pray for the country amidst challenges, and show love and kindness to one another, especially the less privileged.
+He encouraged Christians and indeed Nigerians in general to pray for the country amidst challenges, and show love and kindness to one another, especially the less privileged.

 “I enjoin Christians and other Nigerians to pray for the country amidst challenges, and show love and kindness to one another, especially the less privileged.
 I also appeal for peaceful co-existence, which is needed for development to take place.
 I assure you that the future of the nation will be brighter under the purposeful, caring, renewed hope leadership of President Bola Ahmed Tinubu.
 I wish you a wonderful Christmas celebration.
 Happy holidays.”